dlt-hub/dlt/docs/website/docs/dlt-ecosystem/transformations/python.md

 You can transform your data in Python using Pandas DataFrames or Arrow tables.
 To get started, please read the [dataset docs](../../general-usage/dataset-access/dataset).

-## Interactively transforming your data in python
+## Interactively transforming your data in Python

 Using the methods explained in the [dataset docs](../../general-usage/dataset-access/dataset), you can fetch data from your destination into a dataframe or arrow table in your local python process and work with it interactively.
 This even works for filesystem destinations: